run-ai/docs/docs/Researcher/cli-reference/runai-submit.md

 >
 > The 2 syntax types of this command are mutually exclusive.
 You can either use the first or second form, but not a mixture of both.

-> __Storage_Class_Name__ is a storage class name which can be obtained by running `kubectl get storageclasses.storage.k8s.io`.
+> __Storage_Class_Name__ is a storage class name that can be obtained by running `kubectl get storageclasses.storage.k8s.io`.
 This parameter may be omitted if there is a single storage class in the system, or you are using the default storage class.

 >    __Size__ is the volume size you want to allocate.
 See [Kubernetes documentation](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/){target=_blank} for how to specify volume sizes